morris/nito/README.md

   } );

   // Efficient pure update
-  // The "update" event should be the only place DOM where manipulation happens
+  // The "update" event should be the only place with DOM manipulation
   $item.on( 'update', function () {
     // Set title and toggle "completed" class
     // DOM is only manipulated if data has changed since last update